Write Like a Mother

 In the time between events, our online community keeps right on writing.
 We give each other the support and inspiration we need, just when we need it.

 Most importantly, all our events include time to rest and recharge and breathe.
 Experiences that mothers don't make time but that they so desperately need: meditation, mindfulness, and simply sitting in stillness.

 Writers, dreamers, and revolutionaries.

-Real mothers offering each other support so that our children can inspire us to do amazing things.
+Generations of real mothers, offering support so that the young people in our lives may continue to inspire us to do amazing things.